 And as I write this, all I am thinking is, ‘I hope Allison edits this before it goes live.’”

-—Aaron DeWitt, illustrator of Dreaming of You and All the Ways I Love You
+—Aaron DeWitt, illustrator of All the Ways I Love You

 “Allison helped me transform my book with her suggestions, which made the storyline much easier to follow and the dialogue far more natural.
 She helped me to add in moments of suspense, and her gentle and thoughtful notes changed the illustrations so that they draw the reader in.
 Not only did Allison bring clarity to the story and art, but she also helped us edit the back matter that we included for educators.